ultimatemovers/omnia/about.md

     Stephen Nairn creates food with community at its focus.
 Produce driven dishes with stories to be heard and tasted.
 Building relationships with Australian growers and producers, Stephen sources the best products and uses them at their peak.
 A career earmarked by a passion for every aspect of hospitality, where a memorable experience is defined by the details.
 Stephen’s award winning career has found him at Matilda, Vu de monde, and New York’s 3-Michelin Star institution, Eleven Madison Park.
   img: "/assets/images/member1.jpg"
-- name: Laurent Tapumilla
-  title: Restaurant Manager
-  text: Manager Laurent Tapumilla brings a wealth of experience and a dash of French
-    flair to the table.
-His background in hotel and restaurant establishments means that he runs a smooth operation as Omnia’s team leader, even on the busiest days in our popular bar and bistro.
-Laurent is here to ensure you enjoy a comfortable, quality experience on every occasion.
-  img: "/assets/images/member2.jpg"
-- name: 'Evin Doherty '
-  title: Head Chef
-  text: As one of Melbourne’s most sought after up-and-coming culinary craftsmen,
-    Evin takes his kaleidoscope of experience and infuses creativity into every dish.
-    He began his career at a family hotel restaurant in Ireland and built an impressive reputation working his way up in Michelin starred and hatted restaurants.
-His restaurant repertoire has given birth to a talent for delivering casual bistro dining with an added touch of class.
-See him work his magic in the Omnia open kitchen.
-  img: "/assets/images/member1.jpg"
-- name: Orlando Marzo
-  title: Cocktail creator
-  text: When the time came to define a vision for bespoke beverages in our bar and
-    bistro, we recruited the very best.
-Orlando Marzo is the recipient of the 2018 World Class Global Bartender of the Year award and an international expert in cocktail and food pairing.
-His reputation as a mixologist skyrocketed on a journey that took him from his native Italy to London’s renowned Soho club scene and now to our very own Omnia bar.
-Take a sip and see what all the beverage buzz is about.
-  img: "/assets/images/member2.jpg"
 bottom_img: "/assets/images/team_bottom.jpg"
 team_title: The people
 main_title: THE STORY BEHIND EVERY BITE